-- 8.1 The Council shall establish a Public Safety Committee that will act as an advisory body representative of the community in order to identify community issues, to provide direction with regard to public security priorities, and to provide recommendations to the Council. - 8.2 The Council shall, within four (4) months following the end of each fiscal year covered by this Agreement, provide Canada and Québec with an annual report containing the recommendations of the Public Safety Committee that have been adopted by the Council.
+- 8.1 The Council shall establish a Public Safety Committee that will act as an advisory body representative of the community in order to identify community issues, to provide direction with regard to public security priorities, and to provide recommendations to the Council. - 8.2 The Council shall, within four (4) months following the end of the fiscal year, provide Canada and Québec with an annual report containing the recommendations of the Public Safety Committee that have been adopted by the Council.